DuckbearLab/UniDIS/README.md

 ### Example

 The UniSim package comes with an example scene.
-You can find it in the Project panel under Packages > UniSim > Example.
+You can find it in the Project panel under `Packages > UniSim > Example`.

 It contains a basic simulator which publishes a "cow" entity and reflects remote entities.
 Check the Example script for some scripting examples.